radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/endpoints-overview.md

 ## REST

 The **REST** endpoint provides API access to the fid.

 The REST endpoint is disabled by default, and can be enabled by using toggle button.

 ![image description](images/rest.png)

-When the endpoint is enabled, the toggle turns green and a message appears on the **Environment Details** panel that indicates: **Enabling environment REST endpoint**.
+When the endpoint is enabled, the toggle turns green and a message appears on the **Environment Details** panel that indicates "Enabling environment REST endpoint".

 ![image description](images/enable-rest-conf-init.png)